BI 894999: A selective inhibitor of the BET family

-BI 894999* is an oral, highly potent and selective inhibitor of bromodomain and extra-terminal motif (BET)-containing proteins.1–3 A Phase I clinical trial evaluating BI 894999 in patients with advanced malignancies is currently being conducted.
+BI 894999* is an oral, potent and selective inhibitor of the bromodomain and extra-terminal (BET) family of bromodomain (BDR)-containing proteins.1–3 It is currently being investigated in a Phase I clinical trial in patients with advanced solid tumours.4

 BI 894999’s mechanism of action

 BI 894999 is an oral inhibitor of the BET family of BRD-containing proteins that bind to acetylated histones inducing transcription.1–3,12

 BI 894999 inhibits BRD4 (as well as BRD2, BRD3 and BRDT) with high selectivity and potency, 1–3,12 triggering suppression of target gene transcription (e.g. the oncogene Myc).
 5,6,13